Sabertn/patilv.github.io/dataviz/index.md

 4. [How to graph badly: Notes from John Boyd's class on Scientific Visualization and Information Architecture](http://www-personal.umich.edu/~jpboyd/sciviz_1_graphbadly.pdf)
 5. [The Gospel According to Tufte: : Notes from John Boyd's class on Scientific Visualization and Information Architecture](http://www-personal.umich.edu/~jpboyd/eng403_chap2_tuftegospel.pdf)
+5A.
+A good resource on how to graph poorly - [By Karl Broman](https://github.com/kbroman/Talk_Graphs)

 #### Issues in different graphs